simd-lite/simd-json/README.md

 ### known-key

-The `known-key` feature changes hasher for the objects, from `ahash` to `fxhash`, ahash is faster at hashing and provides protection against DOS attacks by forcing multiple keys into a single hashing bucket. `fxhash`  on the other hand allows for repeatable hashing results, that allows memorizing hashes for well know keys and saving time on lookups.
+The `known-key` feature changes hasher for the objects, from `ahash` to `fxhash`, ahash is faster at hashing and provides protection against DOS attacks by forcing multiple keys into a single hashing bucket. `fxhash`  on the other hand allows for repeatable hashing results, that allows memorizing hashes for well known keys and saving time on lookups.
 In workloads that are heavy at accessing some well known keys this can be a performance advantage.

 ### serializing